williamazevedodepaula/mashgin-assignment/README.md

-4. If everythink goes alright, the following links will be available (if you change the **ports** in the .env file, don`t forget to change them in the links):
+4. If everythink goes all right, the following links will be available (if you change the **ports** in the .env file, don`t forget to change them in the links):

 * [http://localhost:3000](http://localhost:3000) - The backend api.
-Acessing this link you will see a quick reference about the endpoints available in the Api and a link to **swagger**
+Acessing this link, you will see a quick reference about the endpoints available in the Api and a link to **swagger**
 * [http://localhost:3000/doc](http://localhost:3000/doc) - The api **documentation**, using **swagger**
 * [http://localhost:3001](http://localhost:3001) - The frontend application. it may take a few moments (**about 1 minute**) to become available
 * [http://localhost:3001/storybook/](http://localhost:3001/storybook/) - (Don`t forget the "/" in the end of path.
 It will not work without it) The **documentation** of all the components of the application, using **storybook**.
 This link will only be available when running the application in **production** mode.
 To see it in development, please run it manually (inside the ./frontend directory, run ```npm run storybook```)